< All Topics

 A screenshot of a computer Description automatically generated

-NEPI WiFi Access Point Setup
+Setting up a NEPI WiFi Access Point

 NOTE: If your NEPI device’s WiFi hardware supports it, you can configure the WiFi for simultaneous WiFi internet connection and WiFi access point.